-I wanted yesterday to end.
-Truth be known, I didn’t want it to start.
+I wanted yesterday to end, but the truth is, I didn’t want it to start.
 I didn’t want to have to deal with my day.
-That wasn’t going to happen.

-I needed those around me to work from the same page and that wasn’t happening either.
-It sounds ideal, we have a problem we all help sort the problem out.
-The reality is that life isn’t always as easy as that and were not always equipped.
+I wanted those around me to work from the same page and that wasn’t happening.
+It sounds ideal, we may have a problem and we help ourselves sort the problem out.
+The reality is that life isn’t always as easy as that and we may not always be equipped.

-For that split second I couldn’t focus, let alone move forward with my thoughts.
-I just didn’t seem to be able to find the motivation in me.
-I had a psychological wall build up in front of me.
+For that split second I couldn’t focus.
+I wasn’t able to find the motivation.
+I had a psychological wall build up.
 Things began to seem more daunting as the day wore on.
-I wanted to hibernate, hide away from things.
-I wanted a different life.
+I wanted to hibernate and ignore the world.

-I should have gone for a walk to clear my head, but I just couldn’t move.
-I began to talk my thoughts out, then I took some quiet time for myself reflecting on where I was.
+I should have gone for a walk to clear my head, but I couldn’t move.
+I began to talk some of my thoughts out and took some quiet time to reflect where I was.
 By the time evening came, the wall began to crumble.